section-engineering-education/engineering-education/content/articles/php-exception-handling/index.md

 ### Introduction to exception handling
-Exception handling is the process of handling errors that occur during program runtime and is usually the same in all programs.
-When an error occurs exception handling changes the flow of the program.
+Exception handling is handling errors that occur during program runtime and are usually the same in all programs.
+When an error occurs, exception handling changes the flow of the program.
 These errors are commonly referred to as exceptions.
 The following keywords are used in handling exceptions in PHP:

 **try**
 This is the block where the code that is likely to have an exception is typed.
-During runtime, if the code has exceptions, the exception is caught and corrected in the catch block.
-The try block is usually used with the finally or the catch block.
+If the code has exceptions during runtime, the exception is caught and corrected in the catch block.
+The `try block` is usually used with the `finally` or the `catch` block.
 A try block is usually used together with one or many catch blocks in a program.

 **catch**
-Whenever an exception is thrown in the try block of a PHP program, a code in the catch block is executed in an attempt to handle the exception.
-The catch block cannot exist on its own, it is used together with the try block.
+Whenever an exception is thrown in the `try block `of a PHP program, a code in the `catch block` is executed in an attempt to handle the exception.
+The `catch block` cannot exist on its own.
+Instead, it works together with the `try block`.

 **throw**
 The throw keyword is used to throw exceptions in a PHP program.
-It also allows the listing of all the exceptions thrown by a particular function and cannot be handled.
-The throw keyword cannot be used without a catch block
+It also allows listing all the exceptions thrown by a particular function and cannot be handled.
+The throw keyword cannot be used without a `catch block`.

 **finally**
-The finally block is used in PHP clean-up activity.
+The `finally block` is used in PHP clean-up activity.
 This block contains the core of the code and is responsible for its execution.
-This block can be used in place of a catch block and is always executed even if an exception is not handled.
+This block can be used as a `catch block` and is always executed even if an exception is not handled.
 Below is a diagrammatic representation of the flow of events during exception handling:

 ![diagram](/engineering-education/php-exception-handling/Flowfile.png)